efranxes/efranxes/README.md

 ### Hey bestie 👋   I'm Ella

-- 🍄 I’m currently working on a 2D game about bugs, gardening and climate change
+- 🍄 I’m currently working on a 2D game about bugs and climate change
 - 🌱 I’m currently learning HTML, CSS & JavaScript with Leeds Trinity University...
 - 🌱 ...and Blender and Unity on Youtube